 The GUI now will be unresponsive until the process terminates, so do not close it.
 You can follow progress in the terminal.
-Once it finishes a red rectangle will appear, along with a grey rectangle (see screenshot below).
+Once it finishes, a red rectangle will appear, along with a grey rectangle (see screenshot below).
 If you do not need to select a ROI, calculate background metrics, or crop you can close the window now, otherwise go to the next point.